Canon 4000D vs Pentax 645Z

 |17.||Pentax 645D||Y||stereo / -||-||-||-||2.0||-||-||-|

 It is notable that the 4000D offers wifi support, while the 645Z does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Pentax 645Z (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 4000D and the 645Z are recent models that are part of the current product line-up.
 The 645Z replaced the earlier Pentax 645D, while the 4000D does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Pentax 645Z Manual.
+Further information on the features and operation of the 4000D and 645Z can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Pentax 645Z Manual.